Macbull/macbull.github.io/_pages/cv.md

 Education
 ======
-* B.Tech. in Computer Science and Engineering, GitHub University, 2017
+* B.Tech. in Computer Science and Engineering, The LNMIIT-Jaipur, India, 2017
-* M.S. in Computer Science, GitHub University, 2020
+* M.S. in Computer Science, University of Colorado-Boulder, 2020

 Work experience
 ======